-At one time, not-for-profit HR departments might have been responsible primarily for recruiting and hiring and occasionally for intervening in disciplinary or conflict resolution matters.
+At one time, nonprofit HR departments might have been responsible primarily for recruiting and hiring and occasionally for intervening in disciplinary or conflict resolution matters.
 Today, HR staffers also administer benefits, provide employee orientation and training, draft and update policies, ensure regulatory compliance, and keep employee records.
 They may even oversee payroll.

 That’s a lot of responsibility, and not every nonprofit has the resources to do it all in-house.
 If your organization is understaffed and overworked, you might consider outsourcing HR.